tanaynistala/geo-guide/_country-guides/IND.md

 ## [Sri Lanka](/countries/LKA)

 Tamil is one of the official languages of Sri Lanka, predominantly spoken in the Northern and Eastern provinces, as well as the southern portion of Central province.
 Tamil is also spoken in Tamil Nadu, and with the introduction of coverage in Chennai this can make identifying the region difficult.
 In Sri Lanka, be on the lookout for Sinhalese, as it is only found in Sri Lanka.
-India also has white license plates, while both countries have yellow ones as well – so a white plate is a surefire indicator that you are in India.
+India also has white licence plates, while both countries have yellow ones as well – so a white plate is a surefire indicator that you are in India.